Insights

 Great question!

-Hope that helps give you some perspective while you decide what makes moral and financial sense to you.
+Hope that helps give you some perspective while you decide what makes practical, moral and financial sense to you.

 The views expressed here are of a general nature and are not specific to Pathfinder's product.
+We edited this article to expand on some of the core ideas on 25 June 2026.